sharewave/alanmcgee.github.io/_posts/2015-03-20-march-20-new-product-released.md

 ---
 layout: post
-title: "What we've released over the last two months"
+title: "Two months of new product"
-date: 2015-03-19
+date: 2015-03-20
 author: alan
 category: just-released
 published: true
-excerpt: "Lately we've been building product so quickly that we've not stopped to announce what's new.
-Here are some of the highlights that you'll now notice on Sharewave."
+excerpt: "Lately we've been building features and enhancements so quickly that we've not stopped to announce what's new.
+Here are some of the highlights that you'll now find on Sharewave."
 ---
-Lately we've been building product so quickly that we've not stopped to announce what's new.
+Lately we've been building features and enhancements so quickly that we've not stopped to announce what's new.
 Here are some of the highlights that you'll now find on Sharewave:

 <h2 style="text-align: left">Waterfall modeling</h2>
 One of the many tools we've built on top of cap table data.
 Model varying exit prices for your company, and see how the proceeds are released by share class and by shareholder.